shelomitaa20/shelomitaa20/README.md

-## Howdy, It's mita
+## Howdy, it's mita

-#### Informatics student at Universitas Udayana with a keen interest in web development and machine learning 🌟
+#### Informatics student with a keen interest in web development and machine learning 🌟

 ---